-Trolling is the art of using a watercraft to take large sweeps of an area while dragging lures, bait, or nets behind the watercraft to catch fish.
+Trolling is the art of using watercraft to take large sweeps of an area while dragging lures, bait, or nets behind the watercraft to catch fish.
 There is an art to it, and it is not as simple as it sounds.
 It yields better results when fishing due to the more area that can be covered and the ability to follow feeding patterns which we will explain in this article.

-The following are some of the strategies and tips I use to get the most out of my trolling on the lakes here in home state of Montana, but the principles are universal and should work almost anywhere.
-Many of these examples follow a simple biology that can be easily understood and used to an angler’s advantage.
+The following are some of the strategies and tips I use to get the most out of my trolling on the lakes here in my home state of Montana, but the principles are universal and should work almost anywhere.
+Many of these examples follow simple biology that can be easily understood and used to an angler’s advantage.

 Trolling covers much more water than fishing from shore.
 Not that fishing from shore is bad mind you, but you will have better luck from the back of a watercraft most of the time.
 Most lake dwelling freshwater fish feed in a pattern that you can predict and follow from a boat.

 When I troll, it is not uncommon for me to run half a mile up and down a shoreline repeatedly.
 This tactic gets me on the fish faster and with better accuracy.
 Especially with today’s technology which we will discuss later.

 Other than the fact that it covers more area, you are also able to get to a new area very quickly if needed.
 This is very handy for covering multiple fishing spots that you may want to hit while out fishing on a given day.

 Use of Technology